Osteoporosis - Bone loss

 Exercise is a great way to slow and prevent the development of osteoporosis, as it builds up strength in the muscles and bones and gives your body more resilience against injury.

-Osteoporosis has no initial symptoms or sensations that accompany it, however over time there are some symptoms, including stooped posture, back pain due to a fractured or collapsed vertabrae and loss of height.
-If you find bones breaking much more easily that expected it can also be indicative of osteoporosis.
+Osteoporosis has no initial symptoms or sensations that accompany it, however over time there are some symptoms, including stooped posture, back pain due to a fractured or collapsed vertebrae and loss of height.
+If you find bones breaking much more easily than expected it can also be indicative of osteoporosis.

 Anything high in calcium, vitamin D, protein or phosphorous helps your bones to stay strong.
 Some particularly good foods for this include fish like salmon, tuna and sardines, dairy products like milk, yoghurt and cheese, almonds, green veggies like broccoli, figs, turnip and kale and eggs.